Mentor Text Selection:

 Lesson Plan:

 ***Please note it is important that students are exposed to the book first for enjoyment before being asked to study the text.
 The teacher must find an opportunity prior to the lesson to read the book to students so that they can enjoy it.
-Then it can be used as a reread for students to examine how the author wrote the journal entries.
+Then it can be used as a reread for students to examine how the author wrote the journal entries.- The lesson will begin with a discussion of journal writing.
+The students will share what their ideas of diaries and journals are and any experiences they have had with journals.
+This will let the teacher know which students have some background knowledge of journal writing and which students have not heard of a journal.

-1. Next, the teacher will explain the idea of using an author’s work to help collect ideas for writing.
+- Next, the teacher will explain the idea of using an author’s work to help collect ideas for writing.
 Also, the teacher will explain to students that they will be examining Diary of a Fly to see what a journal looks like.
 The teacher will explain that students will then be researching facts about flies and writing three more journal entries for Fly.
 In addition, students will write their first entry in their own journals for the class.
 Explaining this will help students know why they are studying this mentor text.

-1. The teacher will read the story to the students.
+- The teacher will read the story to the students.
 (As noted above this should be a reread of the story).
 At the end of the story, the students will brainstorm features of journal writing that they noticed in the text.
 For example, students will see that there is a date written for each entry.
 The teacher will record their ideas on chart paper.

-1. The assignment will be explained to students.
+- The assignment will be explained to students.
 Students will create three more diary entries for Fly.
 At least one fact about flies should be mentioned in each entry.
 Students will also provide an illustration for each entry.
 Then students will write their first entry in their own journals about whatever they want to write about themselves.

-1. To research facts about flies, the students will be provided with various nonfiction texts to look through.
+- To research facts about flies, the students will be provided with various nonfiction texts to look through.
 In addition, the teacher will give the students some website links to research flies on the internet.
 (Some possible websites are listed below)

-1. Students will write their journal entries for Fly and will write their first journal entry in their own journal.
+- Students will write their journal entries for Fly and will write their first journal entry in their own journal.
 After completing the writing process for their journal writings, the diary entries for Fly will be compiled into a class Diary of a Fly book.
 The students will then share with the class the entries that they wrote for Fly.

 Possible Lesson Extensions: